meltstrap/Caustica/README.md

 - Miiverse-like experience (done)

-- Themes (you heard that right, you can change the style of the UI)
+- Themes (you heard that right, you can change the style of the UI) (Done)

 - Advanced drawing (made right)